David-L-R/intro_debugging/6-challenge/Readme.md

 - Although reset button resets the input, not all characters are shown!

+To test this, press on a random character, and then reset.
+You will see that the random character is still there instead of the entire list.

 ### Bug 5 (Advanced)

 Filter functionality does not work.
 When any one of the inputs is on "Select all", it does not show anything.